godotengine/godot-docs/tutorials/editor/using_the_android_editor.rst

 - UX not optimized for Android phones form-factor
 - `Android Go devices <https://developer.android.com/guide/topics/androidgo>`__ lacks
   the *All files access* permission required for device read/write access.
-  As a workaround, when using a Android Go device, it's recommended to create new projects only in the Android *Documents* or *Downloads* directories.
+  As a workaround, when using an Android Go device, it's recommended to create new projects only in the Android *Documents* or *Downloads* directories.
 - The editor doesn't properly resume when *Don't keep activities* is enabled in the *Developer Options*

 .. seealso::